taixinw/cse15l-lab-reports/lab-report-4-week-8.md

 ```
 **Test Output**

-#### MarkdownParse 1 - Mine
+#### MarkdownParse 1
 ![output3](s3output.png)

+Failed because I didn't consider the case that a link inside another link.
-To fix this bug, a big change of code is required.
-Beacuse there is a link inside another link, which is a scenrio that was never considered before.
+To fix this problem, a big change of code is required.
+Possible solution: after find the open parenthesis, check inside, if there are ".com" inside, return the string that connected to ".com" and ignore the other texts.